noahgoo/Smart-Weather-Station/README.md

 3. Power the Arduino via USB or external power supply

 ## What I Learned
-- Working with I2C communication protocol
+- Wiring 16 pin LCD configuration
 - Reading data from multiple sensors
 - Displaying formatted data on an LCD screen